 Payments to the State of New Jersey increased by \$283,500 or 107.4% to \$547,500 in 2022 from \$264,000 in 2021.
 This is due to the new State Public Transportation Projects Funding Agreement with the Treasurer of the State of New Jersey dated June 22, 2021.
 The agreement commenced on July 1, 2021 when the Authority began to make payments to the Treasurer on a quarterly basis.
 A portion of state fiscal year 2022's payments were deferred due to the impacts of COVID-19, resulting in a catch-up period in fiscal year 2023.
 Payments resumed their normal schedule in fiscal year 2024.
 There is no change in the payments made under the Transportation Trust Fund agreement and the Feeder Road Maintenance Agreement in 2022 as compared to 2021.
-Payments under all agreements are made from the General Reserve Fund and are subordinate to debt service payments on outstanding bonds and all other obligations under the Authority's General Bond Resolution (note 16).
+Payments on outstanding bonds and all other obligations under the Authority's General Bond Resolution (note 16).